Nilometer

-A nilometer was a structure for measuring the Nile River's clarity and water level during the annual flood season.
-There were three main types of nilometers, calibrated in Egyptian cubits: (1) a vertical column, (2) a corridor stairway of steps leading down to the Nile, or (3) a deep well with culvert.
+A nilometer is a structure for measuring the Nile River's clarity and water level during the annual flood season in Egypt.
+There were three main types of nilometers, calibrated in Egyptian cubits: (1) a vertical column, (2) a corridor stairway of steps leading down to the Nile, and (3) a deep well with a culvert.
 If the water level was low, the fertility of the floodplain would suffer.
 If it was too high, the flooding would be destructive.
 There was a specific mark that indicated how high the flood should be if the fields were to get good soil.

-Nilometers originated in Pharaonic times, were also built in Roman times, and were used until the Aswan Dam rendered them obsolete in the 1960s.
+Nilometers originated in pharaonic times, were also built in Roman times, and were highly prevalent in Islamic Egypt in Rashidun, Ummayad, Abbasid, Tulunid, Mamluk, Alawiyya and Republican periods, until the Aswan Dam rendered them obsolete in the 1960s.

 Description

 Between July and November, the reaches of the Nile running through Egypt would burst their banks and cover the adjacent floodplain.
 When the waters receded, around September or October, they left behind a rich alluvial deposit of exceptionally fertile black silt over the croplands.
 The akhet, or Season of the Inundation, was one of the three seasons into which the ancient Egyptians divided their year.